apache/opendal/website/community/committers/onboarding.md

 sidebar_position: 2
 ---

-This document primarily serves as a guide for new committers to Apache OpenDAL.
+This document primarily serves as a guide for new committers to Apache OpenDAL™.

-Upon receiving an invitation email from OpenDAL's PPMC, a new committer should consider whether accepting.
+Upon receiving an invitation email from OpenDAL PPMC, a new committer should consider whether accepting.
 If they decide in favor, they should select "Reply All" and express their decision.

 ## Submit CLA